crocs-muni/coinjoin-analysis/README.md

 <a id="ecj-process"></a>
 ## Usage: Parse Wallet Wasabi 2.x emulations from EmuCoinJoin (```parse_cj_logs.py```)
-The scenario assumes previous execution of Wasabi 2.x and JoinMarket coinjoins (produced by containerized coordinator and clients) using [EmuCoinJoin](https://github.com/crocs-muni/coinjoin-emulator) orchestration tool.
+The scenario assumes the previous execution of Wasabi 2.x and JoinMarket coinjoins (produced by containerized coordinator and clients) using [EmuCoinJoin](https://github.com/crocs-muni/coinjoin-emulator) orchestration tool.

 <a id="run-ecj"></a>
 ### 1. Execute EmuCoinJoin emulator
-See [EmuCoinJoin](https://github.com/crocs-muni/coinjoin-emulator) for detailed setup and run of the tool.
+See [EmuCoinJoin](https://github.com/crocs-muni/coinjoin-emulator) for a detailed setup and run of the tool.
 After EmuCoinJoin execution, relevant files from containers are serialized as subfolders into ```/path_to_experiments/experiment_1/data/``` folder with the following structure.
 ```
   ..